earlfogel/food/README.md

 Mix flour, oats, cocoa, baking powder, baking soda, salt and cinnamon; set aside.

-In a large bowl, cream together the butter, brown sugar and white sugar.
+In a large bowl, cream together the butter and sugar.
 Beat in the egg and vanilla.
 Add chocolate chips and stir in the dry ingredients.

 Drop by tablespoonfuls onto cookie sheets, leaving 2 inches between cookies.